continue reading." /> continue reading." />

 Then: Built in 1920, the Neo-Classical Revival-style building was originally a J.C.
 Penny’s store, and later housed the Central Arizona Light & Power Co. headquarters (precursor to APS), a furniture store and labor union offices.
 It was purchased by the City of Phoenix in 1959.

 Now: The breakfast and lunch spot Sticklers occupies the first floor, and the American Institute of Architects is located on the second floor.

 Then: Built in 1922 with four stories, this Second Avenue building added two more stories in 1928 and was modernized in the 1960s.

 Now: The City of Phoenix sold the Ellis Building to Equus Development Corp. in 2019.
-The Ellis Building now has approximately 50,000 square feet available for office and retail space.
+The seven-floor, mixed-use building will incorporate office, residential, a basement speakeasy, ground-floor restaurants and a daycare.

 Then: Built in 1897, this Queen Anne style building was once home to Charles Pugh — the editor of the Southwestern Stockman.
 The Victorian era home also served as a restaurant (Goldie’s 1895 House) and boarding house.

 Now: You can find the boarded-up downtown treasure on Second Avenue near Crescent Ballroom.

 Then: Once Arizona’s tallest building, the 16-story beacon served as a luxury hotel until 1980.
 Several famous movie stars and politicians visited the Hotel Westward Ho, including Clark Gable, Elizabeth Taylor and John F. Kennedy.

 Now: The tower is home to several hundred people, most of whom are elderly or have disabilities.
 Arizona State University has also moved into the ground floor offering a clinic to residents.